Crombie Country Park 10K

 Where does your money go?

-It will go towards the costs for 84 athletes from Special Olympics Tayside plus volunteer coaches and helpers of the Tayside Delegation from Dundee, Perth and Angus to attend the Special Olympics GB 2017 National Summer Games in Sheffield 7-12 August.
-To send the whole team costs around £90,000 and every person in the team has to contribute to fundraising and this is just one of many fundraisers.
-You will be helping us to reach that total!
+It will go towards the costs for all athletes from Special Olympics Tayside plus volunteer coaches and helpers of the Tayside Delegation from Dundee, Perth and Angus to attend the Special Olympics GB Anniversary Games at Stirling University 9-13 August 2018.
+Even although this event is relatively local, costs run into thousands of pounds for sports kit, transport, accommodation, food etc - every person in the team has to contribute to fundraising and this is just one of our many fundraisers.
+You will meet many of the coaches, volunteers and athletes at the 10K - please join us and celebrate their achievements!